tempelaar-team/qclab-dev/docs/user_guide/data_object.rst

 Data Object
 -----------

-The data object in QC Lab is used to store the results of a simulation, it can be imported from `qc_lab.Data`.
+The data object in QC Lab is used to store the results of a simulation, it can be imported from `qclab.Data`.
 Typically, it is created by the dynamics driver and contains the output variables in the dictionary `data.data_dict`.

 Assuming we have a data object or have initialized one as:

 .. code-block:: python

-    from qc_lab import Data
+    from qclab import Data
     data = Data()